Follow these steps during the scoping phase of your project:

 Determine who has jurisdiction & permitting needs

-Use the data you collected in the wetland reconnaissance survey to determine if the waters are federally regulated to inform future documentation and permit needs.
+Use the data you collected in the wetland reconnaissance survey to determine if the waters are federally or state regulated to inform future documentation and permit needs.

 Federally regulated waters